hozzjss/todostq/README.md

 ## Setup

-Be sure to have the latest LTS version of [nodejs](https://nodejs.org) Run npm install from your terminal.
+Be sure to have the latest LTS version of [nodejs](https://nodejs.org) Run `npm install` from your terminal.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. use `npm run ng serve` if `ng serve` doesn't work.

 ## Build